-- 1. Disconnect the negative battery cable and all wires from the regulator. - 2.
-Remove the old rectifier/regulator and thoroughly clean all ground connections and regulator mounting area. - 3.
-Scrape the area around two of the mounting bolt holes so clean metal is showing to ensure the rectifier/regulator case is grounded. - 4.
-If two of the mounting bolts do not have stainless steel star washers, install them on the bolts used in the mounting holes with bare metal showing. - 5.
-Install the new regulator using the new gasket. - 6.
-Connect the new rectifier/regulator to the stator (ignore any stripes on the stator as the new rectifier/regulator does not require the Yellow wires to be connected to a particular stator wire). - 7.
-Reconnect the negative battery cable.
+- 1. Disconnect the battery and all wires from the regulator. - 2.
+Remove the old rectifier/regulator.
+(Note: On some engines, it may be necessary to remove the flywheel first.) - 3.
+Thoroughly clean all ground connections and regulator mounting area. - 4.
+Connect the new rectifier/regulator to the stator (ignore any stripes on the stator as the new rectifier/regulator does not require the Yellow wires to be connected to a particular stator wire). - 5.
+Reconnect the battery.